rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 59

-tion; region’ is a derived form from jon ‘side’ and the derivation morpheme %ks, which appears to be graphically identical to on variant of the translative, thus we can observe phonetic disambiguation that does not show at the orthographic level.
+tion; region’ is a derived form from jon ‘side’ and the derivation morpheme -ks, which appears to be graphically identical to on variant of the translative, thus we can observe phonetic disambiguation that does not show at the orthographic level.
 This is an instance of stem retention where a stem consonant observes paradigmatic consistency throughout